Life As a Metal and Plastic Patternmaker

 |State||Annual Mean Salary|

-What Tools & Technology do Metal and Plastic Patternmakers Use?
+Tools & Technologies Used by Metal and Plastic Patternmakers

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Metal and Plastic Patternmakers: